 2D Western Blot Service

 We offer the most comprehensive 2D Western Blot (WB) analysis by using fluorescent labeling and high-resolution, large-format 2D gel.
-Our report provides Protein, WB and Protein/WB overlay images, allowing the direct visualization of antibody detection that no other platform could achieve.
+Our report provides Protein, WB and Protein/WB overlay images, allowing the direct visualization of antibody detection that no other platform can achieve.
 The fluorescent labeling also allows accurate quantitation of WB signals.
 This platform has been successfully applied in the following areas:

 - Identify protein spots interacted with antibody